-You've got to be very careful if you don't know where you're going because you might not get there. - Yogi Berra the key step needed to initiate the use of these computer programs is a determination of the helical symmetry.
+You've got to be very careful if you don't know where you're going because you might not get there.

+- Yogi Berra

 Most of the computer programs needed to convert images into a 3D map are automated or semi-automated, but ...